dachcom-digital/pimcore-lucene-search/docs/60_Index_Manipulation.md

 - mark Lucene-Document as deleted (remove from index unrecoverable)

 ## Warning!
+There are some limitations while changing lucene documents.
+If we change the availability of documents, we can't just update an existing document since Zend Lucene does not allow us to modify exiting documents.
+Instead we need to add them as new documents.
+Read more about it [here](https://framework.zend.com/manual/1.12/en/zend.search.lucene.index-creation.html#zend.search.lucene.index-creation.document-updating).

+### Boost
+Because of complex lucene indexing strategies, it's not possible to re-gather the boost factor of documents **and** fields.
+So you need to hook into the `lucene_search.modifier.document` event and add those boost values again.

+### UnStored Fields
 Currently it's not possible to re-add fields with type `\Zend_Search_Lucene_Field::unStored` since they are not available in the query document!
 If you're changing the availability of documents with `Unstored` fields, they're gone after updating!
 Read more about field types [here](https://framework.zend.com/manual/1.10/en/zend.search.lucene.overview.html#zend.search.lucene.index-creation.understanding-field-types).

+Solution: Hook into the `lucene_search.modifier.document` event and add them again.

 ## Implementation